raspberrypilearning/astro-pi-guide/inputs-outputs/joystick.md

               print("BYE")
   ```

-1. When you run your code you should now be able to move the pixel point anywhere on the matrix.
+1. When you run your code, you should now be able to move the pixel point anywhere on the matrix.